knobs-dials/duppy/README.md

 Further example commands:

-* Look at everything under a path:
+* Look at everything under a path, recursively:

         duppy .

+* work on the the specific files we mention, and no recursion if that includes a directory

+        duppy -R frames_*

 * When you have many files, e.g. checking all files over 20MB, then between 10MB and 20M, then 5MB and 10MB, etc. for a quicker indication of the largest savings (also makes it more likely that repeated runs on the same files is served from page cache, as we don't clobber it so quickly)